Does Ritalin Have Side Effects?

-Ritalin is just one of many medications doctors use to treat attention deficit hyperactivity disorder (ADHD).
-Ritalin, also known as methylphenidate, works by allowing kids with ADHD to concentrate and focus at school and at home.
+Ritalin is just one of many medicines doctors use to treat attention deficit hyperactivity disorder (ADHD).
+Ritalin (also known as methylphenidate) helps kids with ADHD concentrate and focus at school and at home.

-As with other psychostimulants, each child can respond somewhat differently.
+Ritalin is a stimulant, a type of medicine that increases alertness.
+As with other medicines, each child can respond to it differently.
 Many kids using Ritalin have few, if any, side effects.
-Others experience side effects like stomachaches, insomnia, decreased appetite, growth problems, irritability, and blood pressure problems.
+Others have side effects like stomachaches, insomnia, decreased appetite, growth problems, irritability, and blood pressure problems.